gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

       1. Variable Rate Rasterization (Foveation)
       2. Organising the Metal textures used for presenting the rendered content
    3. Vertex Amplification
-      1. Configuring a `MTLRenderPipelineDescriptor` with Support for Vertex Amplification
+      1. Preparing to render with Support for Vertex Amplification
       2. Encoding and submitting a render pass to the GPU
       3. Enabling Vertex Amplification for a Render Pass
       4. Computing the View and Projection Matrices for Each Eye